Civil-Military Coordination Service

-OCHA Civil Military Coordination Section (CMCS) is the designated focal point in the UN system for humanitarian civil-military coordination.
+OCHA Civil Military Coordination Service (CMCS) is the designated focal point in the UN system for humanitarian civil-military coordination (UN-CMCoord).
 It supports relevant field and headquarter-level activities through the development of institutional strategies to enhance the capacity and preparedness of national and international partners.

 As custodian of UN-CMCoord related guidelines, CMCS also helps humanitarian actors develop context-specific guidelines tailored to a particular situation.
 The training programme aims to equip humanitarian and military actors with the skills and knowledge necessary to communicate and, where appropriate, effectively interact and coordinate with each other.
 In addition, CMCS prepares and deploys personnel to the field to act as dedicated UN-CMCoord experts.